 To both measure the immediate impact of the information intervention on intended job search behavior and the long-term impact of the information intervention on post-school job outcomes, our experiment occurred in two stages: Phase I and Phase II.
 In Phase I, students were recruited, completed a baseline survey (within which they were sorted into treatment or control), and were given an information intervention if sorted into treatment.
 Immediately post-treatment, students were asked about their intended labor search behavior.
 However, to understand the actual impact of the information intervention on students' outcomes, we had to follow-up with students after job search was completed.
-To do so, we introduced a Phase II survey, which was incorporated into UC Berkeley Career Center's annual First Destination Survey (FDS), which collects data on student job outcomes.
-Phase II thus ran in the later half of the year, from January 1 - July 15, 2023, in order to coincide with annual FDS timing.
-Our experimental timeline occurred as follows:
+To do so, we introduced a Phase II survey, which was incorporated into UC Berkeley Career Center's annual First

-&lt;sup>7Because external beliefs on the 75th percentile are a variable of interest, they will be in the main specification and thus are not a control.
+&lt;sup>16Because external beliefs on the 75th percentile are a variable of interest, they will be in the main specification and thus are not a control.